 2. How does Park Day benefit my site?
 Why should I participate?

-For participating sites, Park Day has the potential to be an extremely rewarding and productive source of volunteer labor for the maintenance and upkeep of your site.
+Park Day has the potential to be an extremely rewarding and productive source of volunteer labor for the maintenance and upkeep of your site, as well as an opportunity to promote your site and its unique history.
 Take advantage of volunteers’ efforts where your site needs it the most, whether it’s painting, planting trees, trail building, or something else.

-In 2014, one hundred and five sites throughout the country participated in Park Day and had nearly 8,000 volunteers, donating over 32,000 man-hours.
-We hope to further increase participation at Park Day sites again this year.
+In 2016, one hundred and thirty sites throughout the country participated in Park Day, bringing nearly 6,000 volunteers and donating over 24,000 man-hours.
+We hope to further increase participation at Park Day sites again this year!

 3. How do I register?